This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.

 What is Contiki?

 Accommodations: BUDGET!
 You’ll be staying in either hostels or hotels, so understand these aren’t 4 or 5-star hotels or hostels.
 However, Contiki does its best to find the best 3-star type hotel or hostel.
-Depending on the continent that 3-star Euro accommodation will be a 5-star somewhere else.
-The negative is if you’re sharing a room, you’re hoping your roommate won’t snore and will be courteous with the shared space.
+Depending on the continent, 3-star Euro accommodation will be a 5-star somewhere else.
+These aren’t luxury stays, but they’re safe, clean, and well-located.
+You’ll mostly use your bed to sleep (or crash), not lounge around.

 Guides: When you land, you’ll have to get local transport to your hotel.
 From there you’ll meet your group somewhere at the hotel or hostel lobby.
 All you do is introduce yourselves your guide will collect whatever information he needs and then you’re off to an evening dinner and drinks.
 Yes, they’re like the chaperones we had during a school trip.
 With one difference: they’re all young and want to party.
 They will take you around the city and do a pub crawl, hit up a club, or some really cool local spot.